ClusterM/coolboy-multirom-builder/README.md

 * Add up to three hidden ROMs
 * Run on Windows (x64), Linux (x64, ARM, ARM64) and macOS (x64)

+.NET 6.0 is required.
+You need to either install the [.NET 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) framework or to use the self-contained version.

 ## How to build a ROM
 This package contains multiple tools which need to run sequentially.
 There is Makefile, so you can use [Make](https://www.gnu.org/software/make/) tool to automatize the whole process.
 This is the most simple way.
 Windows users can use [msys2](https://www.msys2.org/) to install and run Make or just run build.bat (not customizable, not recommended).